Best Foundation for Dry Skin That Doesn’t Cake

 Why these work for dry skin

-• Humectants & emollients (hyaluronic acid, glycerin, squalane) to pull in and seal moisture.
+• Humectants & emollients (like hyaluronic acid, glycerin, and squalane) to attract and seal in moisture.

-• Light-reflecting, satin/dewy finishes to blur dry texture instead of emphasizing it.
+• Light-reflecting, satin/dewy finishes to soften the look of dry texture instead of highlighting it.

-• Flexible polymers so makeup moves with facial expressions rather than cracking.
+• Flexible film formers so makeup moves with your skin rather than cracking around expressions.

-• Medium/buildable coverage—enough to even tone without heavy powders.
+• Buildable coverage to even tone without needing heavy layers or lots of powder.

 The Best Foundations for Dry Skin — In Depth